 Climate: extremely diverse - tropical in south to subarctic in north

 Ethnic groups: Han China 91.5%, Zhuang, Manchu, Hui, Miao, Uyghur, Tujia, Yi, Mongol, Tibetan, Buyi, Dong, Yao, Korean and other nationalities 8.5% (2000 census)

 Languages: Standard China or Mandarin (Putonghua, based on the Beijing dialect), Yue (Cantonese), Wu (Shanghaiese), Minbei (Fuzhou), Minnan (Hokkien-Taiwanese), Xiang, Gan, Hakka dialects, minority languages

 Other China Information

-We hope that your China job search has been successful and you will get your China visa too.
-So, if your China cover letter and China resume are ready, you may email them to your future employers & recruiters and start preparing for China job interview.
+We hope that your China job search has been successful and you have China visa with China work permit too.
+So, if your China cover letter and China resume are ready, you may distribute them to your future employers and start preparing for a China job interview.

 Good luck with your China information!